fernhtls/stackdriverExporter/README.md

 # Stackdriver exporter

-Command line application to extract stackdiver metrics and export then into different formats like prometheus, ....
+Command line application to extract stackdiver metrics and export then into different formats like bigquery ....

 ### Notes